 Parquet is a wooden flooring style that emerged in the 17th century in France.
 To create designs, a selection of hardwoods is cut into geometric figures and arranged in sophisticated novel patterns.
-These wooden pieces are sanded, polished and glued down into unique arrangements.
+Craftsmen sand, polish and glue down wooden pieces into unique arrangements.

 Parquet or wooden flooring demanded craftsmanship of the highest level in its early era; only the wealthiest in the society afforded it as it was far more expensive than other floorings.
 Despite the high cost of installation parquet flooring continued its popularity until 1930s when carpets were introduced, a cheaper, warmer and exotic alternative to wooden flooring.
 However, with the advent of wooden manufacturing technology, parquet flooring became less expensive and thus clawed back to market popularity in the 1980s.